 Game drives and walks are conducted through the reserve, and boating and fishing is available on the lake.

-Ruckomechi is situated in a private concession on the western boundary of the Mana Pools National Park.
-This exclusive ...Read More
+Ruckomechi is an exclusive tented camp situated in a private concession on the western boundary of the Mana Pools National Park. ...Read More

 The camp vegetation is dominated by broad canopied albida trees, much loved by elephants for their rich nutritious pods; these animals often join visitors in camp for a light meal!